Battle of Jamrud: Result of the battle

 The result of the battle is disputed amongst historians.
 Some contend the failure of the Afghans to take the fort and the city of Peshawar or town of Jamrud as a victory for the Sikhs.
-On the other hand, some state that the killing of Hari Singh Nalwa resulted in an Afghan victory.
+However, historians such as Christine Noelle state that Dost Mohammad Khan held no real ambitions for taking Peshawar in 1837.
+On the other hand, some sources state that the killing of Hari Singh Nalwa resulted in an Afghan victory.
 James Norris, Professor of Political Science at Texas A&M International University, states that the battle's outcome was inconclusive.